cncf/toc/proposals/graduation/spiffe_spire.md

-spire has 5 committers from 3 different organizations. spiffe has 4 comitters from 3 different organizations.
+SPIRE has 5 committers from 3 different organizations.
+SPIFFE has 4 comitters from 3 different organizations.
 The steering committee has 5 members from 4 organizations.